triggerdotdev/trigger.dev/docker-setup.md

 After following these steps, you should have Docker Compose installed on your Ubuntu system, and you can use it by running `docker-compose` commands in the terminal.

-When you've verified that the `docker-compose` package installed and you proceed to start Docker with `pnpm run docker`.
+When you've verified that the `docker-compose` package is installed and you proceed to start Docker with `pnpm run docker`.

 You'll probably get an error similar to the one below: